Energy, Environment and Public Lands

-This bill passed in the House with strong bipartisan support and was signed into law by the President.
+This bill passed in the House with strong bipartisan support and was signed into law by the President--one of the few pieces of legislation to get to this point in the 113th Congress.
 The Hydropower and Rural Jobs Act streamlines the federal regulatory process for small hydropower projects on Bureau of Reclamation conduits, allowing job creators to invest in production on those projects, while ensuring that water supply remains the primary purpose of Reclamation conduits.
 Taking advantage of this legislation could produce enough hydropower in Colorado alone to power a million homes, and support much needed rural jobs the process.
 Read more.

 Colorado is a wind energy leader, and accounts for the third highest percentage of wind power in this nation.
 Wind energy plays an important role in the Third Congressional District and while this renewable resource is still up-and-coming, it accounts for nearly 6,000 jobs in the state of Colorado.
 I recently joined with many of my colleagues on the Colorado Congressional delegation in standing up for wind energy by encouraging the temporary extension of the wind production tax credit with a pay for.
 This credit has helped jump start development of this new, responsible energy resource, and as the industry continues to grow, this credit should be phased out.
 See more on wind energy here.